yowainwright/developer-ci-benefits/docs/02-what-is-ci.md

 ## What are the main parts of CI within a repository?

-The talk further explains CI in 4 parts: code, a feedback loop for discussing code, testing code that defines code that will go to production's quality, runner scripts that compile production quality code and run testing code.
+The talk further explains CI in 4 parts: code, a feedback loop for discussing code, testing code, runner scripts that compile production quality code and run testing code.

 ### Code

-Code can exist in many environments—think FTP, code editor tools, design tools (After Effects) if your mind immediately jumps to git.
-Git repositories are standard environment to store code.
-This talk focuses on code hosted on Github and updated using git and publishing via NPM.
-The q of this code exists within production.
+Code can exist in many environments—think FTP, code editor tools, design tools (After Effects)—if your mind immediately jumps to git.
+Git repositories are a standard environment to store code.
+This talk focuses on code hosted on Github and is updated using git and published via NPM.

 ### Feedback Loop